Leonvin/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-3](figure/unnamed-chunk-3-1.png)

-3. **Calculating the mean and median of the total number of steps taken per day**
+**3. Calculating the mean and median of the total number of steps taken per day**

 ```r